logo

 Plinko vs Limbo: Which Instant Game Pays More?

-Both Plinko and Limbo sit in the fast-bet corner of our Instant Games , boasting near-identical house edges (~96-98 %) yet radically different risk curves.
-Below you’ll see how each game handles volatility, speed, and payout ceilings so you can pick the title that fits your style—or switch between them without surprises.
+Both Plinko and Limbo fall into the fast-bet category of our Instant Games, boasting near-identical house edges (~96-98 %) but vastly different risk curves.
+Below, we'll break down how each game handles volatility, speed, and payout ceilings, so you can choose the title that suits your play style – or switch between them with confidence.

 *Limbo’s multiplier climbs until it “crashes,” so payouts are theoretically uncapped but statistically rare beyond ~100×.